Frequently Asked Questions

 You can train in as many classes (appropriate to your level) as you want during the week.
 As a beginner, there are three classes available per week.
 Once you’ve graded to white belt, you’ll be able to attend others.
 See the class timetable for more details.

-The 9:30am Saturday morning Family/Beginners class is ideal for adults and children to train together.
+The Saturday morning Whānau Beginner class is ideal for adults and children to train together.

 During the weekdays, we run separate Brat Pack, Children’s and Adult classes to suit beginners and more experienced students who have completed their first grading.
 Look at the class timetable for more details.